 The equation shown in Figure B.1 is Equation A-1 of SPSPS08 Section A.4.11.
 This expression allows the computation of the URE from known errors.
+Based on the coefficients of this equation, the URE is calculated for a surface corresponding to the WGS 84 radius of the Earth.

-For purposes of this report, the Instantaneous RMS SIS URE values were generated at 30 s intervals for all of 2017.
+For purposes of this report, the Instantaneous RMS SIS URE values were generated at 30 s intervals for all of 2018.
 The URE was formed by differencing the BCP and TCP to obtain the radial, along-track, cross-track, and time errors at each epoch.
 These errors were used as inputs to the SPSPS08 Equation A-1.

 After the Instantaneous RMS SIS URE values were computed, values for periods when each SV was unhealthy or not broadcasting were discarded.
 The remaining values were then grouped by monthly period for each SV and sorted; the maximum and the 95^{th} percentile values within a given month were identified for each SV.
 This is the basis for Table 3.2.
-The monthly grouping corresponds closely to the 30 day period suggested in the SPSPS08 for URE Accuracy over all AODs while being more intuitive to the reader.
+The monthly grouping corresponds closely to the 30 day period suggested in Note 2 of SPSPS08 Section 3.4, while being more intuitive to the reader.